canonical/opensearch-operator/README.md

 ### Basic usage

-To deploy a single unit of OpenSearch using its default configuration.
+To deploy a single unit of OpenSearch with default configuration, use:

 ```shell
 juju deploy opensearch --channel=2/edge